avnigarg12/AIML-PROJECTS/Week-1-Ecommerce-EDA/README.md

+Week 1 - E-Commerce EDA Challenge

 Questions & Answers
 1. How was the dataset audited?
 Checked dataset shape and column types.
 Identified missing values and duplicate records.
 Reviewed numerical distributions and potential outliers.

-3. Is the pricing data skewed?
+2. Is the pricing data skewed?

 Answer: Yes.